-Newgioco Group Inc (OTCMKTS:NWGI) is a growing betting technology company, which offers operators an innovative platform, which can be used for sports wagering, virtual games, lottery and casino games.
+Newgioco Group Inc (NASDAQ:NWGI) is a growing betting technology company, which offers operators an innovative platform that can be used for sports wagering, virtual games, lottery and casino games.

-Its betting platform ELYS provides both B2B (business to business) and B2C (business to consumer) bet processing.
+The Toronto-based group's ELYS betting platform provides both B2B (business to business) and B2C (business to consumer) bet processing.
 It can manage tens of thousands of pre-match events and more than 200 live events.

 The online market in Italy is highly regulated and having successfully navigated that territory, Newgioco believes that should make it easier for the company to break into the US.